LukasMarx/ai-food-blog/src/content/posts/Chocolate Raspberry Cake.md

-    "Fold in the raspberries and chocolate chips.", "Divide the batter evenly between the prepared cake pans and bake for 35-40 minutes or until a toothpick inserted into the center of the cakes comes out clean.", "Let the cakes cool in the pans for 10 minutes before transferring them to a wire rack to cool completely.", "Once the cakes are cool, frost with your favorite chocolate frosting and decorate with fresh raspberries and a drizzle of melted chocolate."
+    "Fold in the raspberries and chocolate chips.", "Divide the batter evenly between the prepared cake pans and bake for 35-40 minutes or until a toothpick inserted into the center of the cakes comes out clean.", "Let the cakes cool in the pans for 10 minutes before transferring them to a wire rack to cool completely.", "Once the cakes are cool, frost with your favorite chocolate frosting and decorate with fresh raspberries and a drizzle of melted chocolate.", ]
-]
 ---

 ## Why You'll Love This Chocolate Raspberry Cake